ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3112-module/datasheet.md

 When using `RF_LoRa`, `RF_WIFI` pins for antenna and not the IPEX connector variant, there are design considerations to make sure optimum RF performance.

 - RF traces must be away from interference (switching nodes of DC-DC supplies, high-current/voltage pulses from controllers of inductive loads like motors, signal generators, etc.).
-- RF traces must have 50&nbsp;Ω impedance.
+- RF traces must have 50 Ω impedance.
 It is advisable to use an impedance simulation software tool to achieve this requirement.
 - If using an external antenna connector, place it close to the LoRa RF and BLE RF pins.
 - Ground plane optimization is critical for certain antenna types like monopoles.
 - The GND trace used for the RF return path must be directly connected to the GND plane and not treated as a thermal relief.
-- It is recommended that RF traces be routed in curves, not sharp 90&nbsp;degree angles.
+- It is recommended that RF traces be routed in curves, not sharp 90 degree angles.

-In addition, with our commitment to making IoT easy, we offer dedicated service for <a href="https://store.rakwireless.com/products/antenna-rf-design-service-including-pcb-design-tuning-matching-and-rf-test" target="_blank">Antenna RF Design which includes PCB design, tuning, matching and RF testing.</a>
+In addition, with our commitment to making IoT easy, we offer dedicated service for [Antenna RF Design which includes PCB design, tuning, matching and RF testing.](https://store.rakwireless.com/products/antenna-rf-design-service-including-pcb-design-tuning-matching-and-rf-test)
 :::

 #### RF Characteristics